christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 2. Select an existing [S3 bucket](https://s3.console.aws.amazon.com/) or create a new one and define the path where the Airflow DAG (the script which executes all tasks you want to run for the data pipeline) should be loaded from.
 The bucket name must start with `airflow-`

-3. Upload `requirements.txt` that contains our python libaries to run the Airflow DAG.
+3. Upload `requirements.txt` that contains our python libraries to run the Airflow DAG.
 AWS will install them via `pip install`.
-Hint: If your DAG runs on libaries that are not available in pip, you can upload a `plugins.zip` in which you can include your desired libaries as [Python wheels](https://medium.com/swlh/beginners-guide-to-create-python-wheel-7d45f8350a94)
+Hint: If your DAG runs on libraries that are not available in pip, you can upload a `plugins.zip` in which you can include your desired libraries as [Python wheels](https://medium.com/swlh/beginners-guide-to-create-python-wheel-7d45f8350a94)

 4. Each environment runs in a [Amazon Virtual Private Cloud (VPC)](https://aws.amazon.com/de/vpc/) using private subnets in two [availability zones](https://aws.amazon.com/de/about-aws/global-infrastructure/regions_az/#Availability_Zones).
-AWS recommends to use a `private network` for the web server access.
-For simplicity, we select a `public network` which allows to log in over the internet.
+AWS recommends using a `private network` for the webserver access.
+For simplicity, we select a `public network` that allows us to log in over the internet.
 Lastly, we let MWAA create a new `security group`

 5. For the environment class, we select `pw1.small` as it corresponds best to our DAG workload